gohypergiant/DebugInjectorSample/README.md

 # DebugInjector Pattern Sample

 ## Overview

-This repo demonstrates the DebugInjector Pattern.
-This pattern describes how to securely implement debug-only functionality in an Android Application.
+This repo describes the DebugInjector Pattern, demonstrating how to securely implement debug-only functionality in an Android application.

-## Locale Hello World App
+## Locale Hello World Application

-The sample application consists of a simple Hello World App that supports multiple locale's.
-The app contains a **Debug Settings** menu that is only available when `BuildConfig.DEBUG==true`.
-The settings screen allows the developer/tester to switch the application's locale without having to change the Android System Language Settings (which is rarely fun).
+The sample consists of a simple Hello World application that supports multiple locales.
+The **Debug Settings** menu is only available when `BuildConfig.DEBUG==true` and displays a settings activity that allows the developer to switch the locale from within the application.

 **Use Cases**

-* As the app developer/tester I want to easily test locale changes in debug builds
+* As an app developer or tester, I want to easily test locale changes in debug builds.
-* As a project manager I want to ensure debug functionality is not included in release builds (security, efficiency)
+* As a project manager, I want to ensure debug functionality is not included in release builds (for security and efficiency purposes).
 * As a hacker, I **SHALL NOT** be able to exercise or reverse engineer any of the debug functionality in a release build.

 **Screen Shots**